 Set up a connection

-Contact your local electricity distributor and gas transporter to get your home connected to the mains.
+Contact your local electricity distributor and gas network operator to get your home connected to the mains.
 These companies are responsible for the gas piping and electrical wiring - they don’t supply energy.

 How much it will cost

-The distributor or transporter will give you a quote for the cost of the work to connect your home.
+The distributor or network operator will give you a quote for the cost of the work to connect your home.

 The cost will depend on how much work they have to do and how long it takes.
 For example, it might take longer if the company needs access to neighbouring properties or to close a road to make the connection.

 Some parts of the work may be able to be done by someone else, such as a registered electrician or gas engineer.
 This is called ‘contestable work’.

 If you think you can get the work done more cheaply:

 - ask the distributor or network operator to break down the quote into contestable and non-contestable work

 - get quotes from contractors for the contestable parts of the work